 Mosquito Safety/Vector Avoidance

-Insects (including mosquitoes, ticks, and some flies) can spread diseases (including Zika, dengue, and Lyme disease), many of which cannot be prevented or treated with a vaccine or medicine.
+Insects (including mosquitoes, ticks, and some flies) can spread diseases (including Zika, dengue, and Lyme disease).
+Many of these diseases cannot be prevented or treated with a vaccine or medicine.
 Reduce your risk by taking steps to prevent bug bites.

 Use insect repellent